The Healthiest Red Wines In The World

 Wines with the highest levels of health properties are from Madiran in South West France.
 Praised in Roger Corder’s book, “The Wine Diet”, wines from the Madiran village were scientifically proven to have the highest possible concentration of antioxidants (procyanidins and resveratrol), compared to any other type of wine in the world.
 These compounds have been scientifically proven to have numerous health benefits, most strongly, combating heart and cardiovascular diseases.

 Corderer praised wine from the producer Domaine Laougoué because it contains four times the amount of procyanidins than an average glass of red wine (120 mg/L vs 30-40mg/L).
-The wine’s heart-healthy properties come from the Tannat grape, which has been the subject of scientific praise due to the phenolic compounds in its thick skins.
+The wine’s heart-healthy properties come from the Tannat grape.
+It has been the subject of scientific praise due to the phenolic compounds in its thick skins.

 We have two delicious wines from Domaine Laougué available for purchase: